 White privilege is entrenched in our society, and not where it might be expected.
 Many people who consider themselves "not racist" act in ways that are still oppressive.
 Racism and oppression are as much "ways of being" as "words" that are said.
 I was surprised that I have a history of being…

-Posted October 21st, 2016 by & filed under Creative Writing from Southwestern College, Top News, SWC Blog, Student Reflections and Updates, Featured.
+Posted October 21st, 2016 by & filed under Creative Writing from Southwestern College, Top News, SWC Blog, Featured.

 The writing group at SWC is a place where students, faculty, and staff can come together and share in a communal free-writing experience each Thursday at noon.
 Patterned after Natalie Goldberg's exercises, we start with a prompt of some sort and write for a few minutes, then, if we want, we share what we wrote.…

 Posted October 3rd, 2016 by & filed under Santa Fe & New Mexico: The Land of Enchantment, Top News, SWC Blog, Featured.

 So what's cool to do and see around here?

 If you are like me, you are new to New Mexico and the Santa Fe area.
 Part of what drew me to come to SWC was the location.
 The moment I stepped into New Mexico for the first time I knew my soul was coming home!…

 Posted August 5th, 2016 by & filed under Top News, SWC Blog, Art Therapy/Counseling at SWC, Featured.